 radio podcast: conquering seed-starting fear

 FEAR OF STARTING FROM SEED dramatically limits the choice of plants you can grow, but many of us nevertheless afraid to try.
 Ken Greene, my guest this week on the public-radio show “A Way to Garden With Margaret Roach” and co-founder of Hudson Valley Seed Library seed company, encourages us to just do it, offering tips to foster success.
 Wonder how deep to plant, or how many hours of light to offer, or about succession sowing?
-Read (or listen) on–and maybe come join us in person when Ken comes to my town to talk heirlooms and seed saving on March 23.
+Read on (or listen in).

 prefer the podcast?